|

 surfaces.
 The absorption edge itself sometimes is not considered to be in the

-XANES-NEXAFS and EXAFS region is set around 150 eV.
-From now on the acronym
+and EXAFS region is set around 150 eV.
+From now on the acronym XANES will be

-XANES will be used for the description of the XANES-NEXAFS range.
-A typical XAS
+used for the description of the XANES-NEXAFS range.
+A typical XAS spectrum can

 When the X-ray photon energy reaches the ionisation energy of an inner shell atom, the absorption rapidly increases creating the ascending part of the absorption edge peak.
 After the maximum the decrease of the absorption is not smooth, but larger and smaller wave crests and troughs are super-positioned on the exponentially decreasing signal.
 This is the so-called XAFS (X-ray Absorption Fine Structure), which can give statistical information about the local structure around the absorber atoms.
 The reason for the XAFS is the following.
 XAFS appear only if there are atoms near the absorbing atom, so in solid and liquid state and in molecular gasses.
 In case of free atoms as for example noble gasses no XAFS can be observed.